 This WoodEpox resin is a high-strength adhesive that can bond to wood, concrete, and other porous surfaces and is resistant to water, chemicals, and UV rays.
 The hardener is a catalyst that, when mixed with the resin, triggers a chemical reaction that causes the epoxy to harden and cure.

-It doesn’t sag, is easy to install, and will form a strong, long-lasting bond with the present wood.
+I found it quite easy to apply and it doesn’t sag, which is always a win in my book.
+The bond it forms with the existing wood is something to write home about—strong and long-lasting.
 It retains its original shape and size and never breaks or chips.
 It has a fantastic twenty-minute operational time.

 3. COCONIX Wood Restore PRO